HaigBishop/quiet-consensus/docs/architecture.md

 Holds every poll, its options, tallies, and a record of who voted (only hashes are stored so actual voter addresses remain hidden by Secret Network’s encryption feature).

-### 3.2 NTSC (Now-transferable Soulbound Credential) Contract
+### 3.2 SCT (Soulbound Credential Token) Contract

 Mint-once, non-tradeable token proving “one human of group X”.
 Required to call `cast_vote` in the polling contract.

-### 3.3 NTSC Admin Account
+### 3.3 SCT Admin Account

-The key controlled by an off-chain “issuing organisation” that mints NTSCs after manual identity checks.
+The key controlled by an off-chain “issuing organisation” that mints SCTs after manual identity checks.
 It never leaves cold storage except when signing mint transactions.

 ------